 Summary: Starting before the events of The Thief of Always, Hood has always had loyal servants to aid him in his conquests, until Rictus encounters a situation that may turn him from his master forever.

-The day was a short one, as was the case more and more with summer over and fall quickly approaching.
+The day was a short.
+The summer was over and fall quickly approached.
 September was upon the world, and the first hints of a cooling breeze had begun to creep into the sweltering air.
 Soon the warmth would vanish completely.
-Not to mention it meant school would be beginning.

-On such a short day, when the night had come far quicker then it should have, and only mere days remained before she had to return to High School, Rachel Rivers tried to make the night last as long as possible.
+On such a short day, when the night had come far quicker then it should and only days remained before fall classes, Rachel Rivers tried to make the night last as long as possible.
 But the book in her hands offered little distraction from the temptation of sleep.
-But she knew the moment she submitted, the night would fly by and she would be one day closer to another school year.
-To the monotony of a schedule and the almost constant feeling of being insubstantial.
+Yet she knew the moment she submitted, the night would fly by and she would be one day closer to the monotony of a schedule and the almost constant feeling of being insubstantial.

 "I'm going for a walk!"
 She announced suddenly, her eyes shining with intent.
-There was nobody in particular that she meant to say it to, as there was nobody else in her room.
+She spoke to no one in particular.
 But it meant doing something, which was far more important then simply lying down and going to sleep.

-"Right..." she murmured, slumping slightly on her bed.
+"Right..." she murmured, slumping on her bed.
 Pulling up the sleeves revealed dozens of thin, even lines.
 Cuts she had inflicted herself, over the course of many years.
-The same of which covered parts of her legs as well.
+Most healed and faded only to memory.
+Some fresher.

-There was a sudden rush of adrenaline and pain which abated a second later, replaced by a sweeter relied.
-Almost instantly, a redness seeped out through the wound and created a thin trail over her skin, no larger than a paper cut.
-A tiny drop managed to come to the surface, dropping to the ground as Rachel turned her hand upside down.
-She was glad she had no carpet in her room.
-Wiping specks of blood from a shiny wooden floor was far easier then dried wet streaks on a carpet.
-All the less necessary to explain as well.
+There was a sudden rush of adrenaline and pain which abated a second later, replaced by a sweeter relief.
+A line appeared, no thicker than a paper-cut.
+Red came to the surface and a drop spilled to the ground.
+She was glad for the bare boards.
+Wiping specks of blood from a shiny wooden floor was far easier then wet streaks on a carpet.
+All the less necessary to explain.
 Her parents had no idea of her rather unnaturally hobby, and she was in no way intent on telling them.
-It would be too difficult to explain.
 She already felt stupid enough.

-She felt so calm, that she brought the blade against her skin yet again, preparing to make another cut right under the first.
-She brought the razor down, cutting into the skin once more, intensely intent on her task.
-Yet when the sudden crash of her window panes coming in contact with the walls startled her, Rachel found the blade cutting too deep.
+She felt so calm, that she brought the blade against her skin once more.
+Intent on her task, the sudden crash of window panes startled her, Rachel found the blade cutting too deep.
 She cried out in pain, biting down on her lip.
-The cut was deep indeed, running the length of the area between her thumb and finger.
 That hurt.
-It also bled.
-A lot.

 "Oh no..." she stared at it, her eyes opened in horror.
-More blood, though this time far less controllable.
-"No no no..."
-Rachel shook her head, coming to rest on the floor against her bed.
-She stared down as the blood collected into a tiny pool and started to move slowly across the floor, eased on by the sudden breeze in her room.
+More blood this time.
+Rachel shook her head.
 The pain was intense, white hot in her hand.
 She was panicking now, adrenaline rushing through her.
 She couldn't call her parents.
-What would they think if they saw her in such a state?
-Then they would see the other cuts, and would send her to a hospital and have her locked up, she was sure of it.
-But she didn't know what to do about this.
-Had she nicked an artery or something?
-The way the wound bled she might have just believed it.
+Couldn't move to clean her hand of its evidence without risk.
+What would they think if they saw her?
+They would see the other cuts, and would send her to a hospital and have her locked up, she thought.

 "Honestly now, does it rain every single night here or simply when I choose to come about?"
 A voice demanded, edged with sarcasm and a slight bit of disdain.

 Rachel gasped, her eyes flying up towards the window.
-It was still open, and rain flew in to mix with the blood, thickening the pool.
+It was opened wide.
+Rain already pooling and washing away the blood.
 At the head of it all, standing only slightly taller then Rachel's own rather scrawny frame, was a strange looking man.

-Her first instinct told her to scream for her parents, but was quickly extinguished by her impending bloody problem.
+Her first instinct told her to scream for her parents.
+This was quickly extinguished by her impending bloody problem.
 But as she studied the man, he seemed rather unimposing.
 In fact, he didn't look the least bit threatening.
-His build was, as her second good look confirmed, no more imposing then her own.
-On his slightly pointed nose rested a pair of thin spectacles.
+His build was, as her second good look confirmed, no more frightening than her own.
+On his slightly pointed nose rested a pair of spectacles.
 He was dressed in an immaculate fancy white suit, down to a pair of black shiny shoes.
-His skin was pale, and almost a strange yellow sheen, as though he had recently been ill.
-His ears were strange, almost violently pointed, as though he were an elf from a storybook.
+His skin was pale, with an odd yellow sheen, as though he had recently been ill.
+His ears were strange, almost violently pointed, like an elf from a storybook.

-But perhaps his most striking feature was his smile, a wide grin with two rows of perfect gleaming teeth, so wide-spread that they resembled a shark's smile.
+But perhaps his most striking feature was his smile, a wide grin with two rows of perfect gleaming teeth.
+A shark's smile.

-The man at the window grinned at her, then did a quick double-take as he noticed the scene.
+The man at the window grinne, then did a quick double-take as he noticed the scene.

-"...did I come at a bad time then?"
-He finally inquired, his grin only slightly faltering.
+"Did I come at a bad time?"
+His grin only slightly faltering.